Pennsylvania: Agriculture

-Pennsylvania ranks 19th overall among all states in agricultural production.
+Pennsylvania ranks 19th overall among U.S. states in agricultural production.
 Its leading agricultural products are mushrooms, apples, Christmas trees, layer chickens, nursery, sod, milk, corn for silage, grapes (including juice grapes), and horses production.
 Pennsylvania ranks eighth in the nation in winemaking.

 The Pennsylvania Department of Agriculture worked with private companies to establish "PA Preferred" as a way to brand agricultural products grown or made in the state.
 The financial impact of agriculture in Pennsylvania includes employment of more than 66,800 people employed by the food manufacturing industry and over $1.7 billion in food product export as of 2011.

 Banking

 The first nationally chartered bank in the U.S., the Bank of North America, was founded in 1781 in Philadelphia.
 After a series of mergers, the Bank of North America is now part of Wells Fargo.
 Pennsylvania is home to the first nationally chartered bank under the 1863 National Banking Act.
 That year, the Pittsburgh Savings & Trust Company received a national charter and renamed itself the First National Bank of Pittsburgh as part of the National Banking Act.
 That bank is still in existence today as PNC and remains based in Pittsburgh.
 PNC is currently the state's largest and the nation's sixth-largest bank.